 The evidence from available data is not sufficiently robust to support that sildenafil (as monotherapy or as add-on to antifibrotic therapy) would significantly improve relevant endpoints in IPF patients.
-IPF patients-with or without pre-existing pulmonary hypertension-should not be treated with sildenafil monotherapy or with sildenafil in combination with antifibrotic drugs.
+IPF patients - with or without pre-existing PH - should not be treated with sildenafil monotherapy or with sildenafil in combination with antifibrotic drugs.

 2.6.
-Shall PPF patients be treated with antiinflammatory agents?
+Shall PPF Patients Be Treated with Anti-Inflammatory Agents?
 2.6.1.
-Non-autoimmune PPF
+Non-Autoimmune PPF